labex-labs/open-source-labs/python/practical-python/lab-01-02-hello-world-a-first-program/step6.md

 ```

 Each statement is terminated by a newline.
 Statements are executed one after the other until control reaches the end of the file.

+Note: After you finish the content, press CTRL+D to exit the python interpreter, otherwise the lab may not pass.